 - If you never tracked calories before, but you just went a month tracking everything – WIN.

 - If you were intimidated to go to the gym, but you went in and did your entire workout – WIN.

 - If you prepped and ate your own meals for the whole week – WIN

-– If you went out with friends and didn’t go YOLO up in dat bishhh – WIN
+- If you went out with friends but didn’t go full YOLO – WIN

 Yes, be focused on your end goal but also take the time to stop and congratulate yourself on the progress you’re making towards it.